sayanchowdhury/words.yudocaa.in/content/fitness/index.md

 - Achieved first goal weight of 78 kgs
 - Completed January Walking Challenge with 130 kms
-- Body down to 28
+- Body age down to 28
 - And 4 weeks of tracking daily.
 - Some technical, cleared CKA.